Her Campus Logo Her Campus Logo

 EATING DISORDER: If you or someone you know has an eating disorder and needs help, call this number 0808 801 0677 for England and 0808 801 0433 for Wales, or visit this website – beateatingdisorders.org.uk – for more information and advice on eating disorders, and a supportive online community.

 Chrissie is a writer for the Life section of the Kings College London (KCL) chapter.
 She will be writing about a variety of topics that will be relatable to everyday University life.
-Chrissie is at the beginning of her first year of an undergraduate degree in English Literature with Film Studies.
+Chrissie is in the second year of her Bachelors degree studying English Literature with Film Studies.
 Chrissie has a long history of speech writing and performance, as well as, more recently, a great interest in screenplay writing.
 She has written, produced and directed her first short film and there will be many more to come.
 After graduating in 2026 Chrissie hopes to pursue a career in the film industry as a writer/director of feature films.
 Chrissie has worked over the past few years with tutoring English students at GCSE and A-level - most notably students with dyslexia and learning difficulties and has hence gained an appreciation for the different ways in which young people learn and retain interest and knowledge.
 Chrissie loves to paint and play music in her free time as well as read and escape into the world of film.
 She is also adores cold/wild water swimming and will jump at any opportunity to take a cold plunge.
 She loves animals and has a growing interest in animal welfare in the meat trade and sustainability in day to day life.
 The perfect night in for Chrissie would be to cook with friends and enjoy wine and card games and good conversations.